American Dairy Goat Association

 The French vs. The American Alpine

 Amongst new Alpine enthusiasts, the French and American designation is often a confusing one.
 The French or Purebred Alpine is one who traces back to only the original animals imported from France.
 American Alpines those animals that have been crossed with other breeds and then bred back up using registered American or French Alpine bucks.
 A French Alpine (aka Purebred Alpine) can only be achieved by breeding two French Alpines together.
 The terms French and Purebred are synonymous and can be used interchangeably.
 However, because American Alpines result from crossbreeding, they cannot be described as “Purebred”.
 The registration papers of all Alpines will designate if the animal is French or American Alpine.
 At dairy goat shows, French and American Alpines compete against each other and are shown in the same “Alpine” breed division.
+There is no advantage to one or the other and neither has an advantage from the scorecard in the show ring when being judged.

 American Goat Society